Top 10 Things To Know Before Buying A Drone

 After you have obtained these you can move to an A2CofC.
 With an A2CofC you can fly C2 aircraft down to 30m of uninvolved people, or down to 5m if the aircraft has a low-speed mode.

-You can then do a GVC which is an Operational Authorization from the CAA to fly drones up to 25kg in built-up areas while doing so safely and legally.
+You can then do a GVC which is an Operational Authorisation from the CAA to fly drones up to 25kg in built-up areas while doing so safely and legally.

 These courses can be done through our trusted training provider Osprey Drone Training.